jasonfleet/order-view/README.md

 - composer issues.
 - APACHE did not have `mod-rewrite` added.

+Other than having a MySQL up and running quickly I'm not sure using DOCKER was worth the effort for this project - but learnt a lot.
 ## Import

 The **import** is only good for the data it has been written for.
 It would be better to abstract the import function and describe the import as a nested array, something like -